byosss/THE3DENGINE/doc.md

 The scene incorporates several key functionalities to enhance user interaction:

 **Camera Movement:**
-The scene allows the user to control the camera using the <span style="color: red;">**WASD keys**</span> for movement.
+The scene allows the user to control the camera using the **WASD keys** for movement.
 This enables dynamic exploration of the 3D environment.

 **Wireframe Mode Toggle:**
 Pressing and holding the **Q key** toggles the wireframe mode for Model3D objects.
 This feature provides a visual representation of the object's wireframe structure.